Calebh101/dictionaries/README.md

 ## Dynamic Numbers

 Dynamic numbers are numbers that use a dynamic amount of bytes.
 They consist of one byte as a signature for the number, and a dynamic amount of bytes afterwards for the content, based on the signature.
-See the [`DynamicNumber` Documentation](https://github.com/Calebh101/localpkg-dart#dynamic-numbers) for how to parse them.
+See my [`DynamicNumber` Documentation](https://github.com/Calebh101/localpkg-dart#dynamic-numbers) for how to parse them.

 # Addons

-Addons are Python scripts that can provide extra utilities to Dictionaries.
-You can use them by going to Addons > Manage Addons in the menu bar.

-## How do I make addons?

-Use the PyPi package [dictionaries-addons-framework](https://pypi.org/project/dictionaries-addons-framework) to make your addons, then add an addon manually in Dictionaries that points to your main addon source file.
+Addons.
+This is gonna be so cool when I finish it.

+Addons are basically like VS Code extensions.
+They can inject lots of cool things, like menu bar additions, UI elements, themes, and utilities.
+Hopefully I made the API easy to use.

+To use the API, you need to add this project as a dependency.
+You can do this by cloning the repository, adding it as a local package, and importing `package:dictionaries/addons.dart`.
+This allows you to communicate with the addons API, which communicates with internal Dictionaries APIs.

+To debug your addon, open `/pubspec.yaml` and add your addon as a dependency.
+Then, open `/lib/src/debugaddonloader.dart` and add your load function (and execute it) to the list.
+Your addon will then be loaded in debug mode on startup.

+## Included Addons

+I've included several addons with Dictionaries.
+They reside in `/addons`.

+- `/addons/make_root_say_banana` does exactly that.
+It injects and modifies UI elements in the `DictionariesRootNodeWidget`.
+You can use this as a quick start reference.
+- `/addons/oc_snapshot` is an addon that uses my Dart port of [CorpNewt's OCSnapshot](https://github.com/corpnewt/OCSnapshot) for use with Dictionaries.